-Seaham Sea Glass has gone from an unknow commodity in the USA to a coveted and cherished beach gem in the last 15 years.
+Seaham Sea Glass has gone from an unknow commodity 15 years ago, to a coveted and cherished beach gem around the world.
 We have been lucky in being the first USA artist to work with these unaltered gems.

 Seaham is a small coastal town in the North East of England not far from Sunderland and Newcastle in Durham County, famed for its glass making history.
 Though glass making in England dates back to the Romans, glass dating from the mid 1800's is a more likely source for this amazing English sea glass.

-Seaham is also the home of the now famed and much sought after Multi Colored sea glass (or Multi or Multies) and as far as we know, one of only three sources in the WORLD for mixed multi-color NATURAL Sea Glass.
-Before we starting selling English sea glass, this glass was only known to a few.
-We are proud to have had a hand in creating a cottage industry in this small seaside hamlet.
+Seaham is also the home of the now famed and much sought after Multi Colored Sea Glass (or Multi or Multies) and as far as we know, one of only three sources in the WORLD for mixed multi-color NATURAL Art Sea Glass.
+Before we starting selling English sea glass, this glass was only known to a few on the USA We are proud to have had a hand in creating a cottage industry in this small seaside hamlet.

 Glass Making in The Region

 There were many glass companies throughout in this region but, due to tides, wind and geography, this small stretch of beach yields sea glass from Victorian Era Glass factories.
 These art glass factories around the Tyne and Wear River practiced many forms of decorative glassware and this tiny nook of a beach in Seaham, right in the downtown off the promenade of this quiet village provides some of the finest sea glass in the world.

 The North Sea is as treacherous, turbulent and rocky.
 During storms, great boulders sometimes get washed up on the town promenade.
 The constant wave action and rocky beaches are the perfect formula for top grade sea glass.